Brussels Sprouts Salad with Bacon

 Ingredients

-- 1 tbsp extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 8 slices bacon, separated
+- 8 slices bacon separated

-- 1 clove garlic, minced
+- 1 clove garlic minced

 - 2 lbs approx 4 cups roughly chopped brussels sprouts